krupalshah/Composer/README.md

 ```
 - ##### Iterating over upstream results

-In the cases where an upstream output contains a collection and you want to execute a task concurently for each value in that collection, use `then...ForEachTogether()` variants.<br/>
+In the cases where an upstream output contains a collection, and you want to execute a task concurrently for each value in that collection, use `then...ForEachTogether()` variants.<br/>

 Consider a scenario where you need to fetch some posts from a service and then fetch comments for each post in the response.
 In that case, you will need to expand the upstream response to a collection of posts, provide the task to be executed concurrently for each post and finally collect the comments grouped by posts like below: